How to Cure Dark Eyelids

-Swollen eyelids caused by inflammation is a fairly short-term condition, however, it can persist for several weeks or even months.
+Swollen eyelids or puffy eyelids caused by inflammation is a fairly short-term condition, however, symptoms can persist for several weeks or even months.
 When this happens, the inflammation can lead to a darkening of the skin around the eye and the eyelid.

 Injury to the eyes can result in permanent darkening of the eyelid and surrounding skin if the injury is severe or prolonged – and we are not talking about the standard ‘black eye’.

 For instance, repeatedly rubbing your eye is a perfect example of a mechanical injury.
-The most frequent electromagnetic injury affecting humans is sunburn.
+The most frequent injury affecting humans is damage from sun exposure.
 However, the effects of the sun upon the eyelids are usually temporary.
 Finally, coming in contact with harmful chemical substances such as strong acids can cause chemical burns which can be permanent.

 Whether the injury is mechanical, electromagnetic, or chemical, long-lasting effects can occur when the injury is severe or prolonged.

 Lack of sleep

 Dark eyelids are often caused by lack of sleep.
 That’s because insufficient sleep can influence the production of melanin around the eyes, giving the eyelids a darker color.
 Additionally, lack of sleep can also cause the blood vessels to dilate.
-This too can change the color of the skin to some extent.
+This too can change the color of the eyelid skin to some extent.
 If you experience sleeplessness for extended periods of time and your eyelids begin to appear darker, it’s time to consult your physician or seek natural remedies to help you sleep.

 Some people are more prone to develop allergies than others.
 People with allergies involving the eye, such as allergic rhinitis and allergic conjunctivitis, have the habit of rubbing their eyes excessively.
-This constant rubbing can lead to a darkening of the skin.
+This constant rubbing can lead to a darkening of the skin around the eyes.
 Allergic contact dermatitis due to certain irritants such as make-up, skincare products, hair spray, etc., can also trigger an allergic reaction in the eyes.